tenbits/auto-bem/readme.md

 .foo_SALT__item {}
 ```

-> Notice:
+:sweat_drops: Notice:
-> - CSS has only the generated class names
+- CSS has only the generated class names
-> - The generated classes are inserted into the HTML
+- The generated classes are inserted into the HTML
-> - Old CSS classes are preserved in HTML (_in case you want later extend the styles from outside or find them from js._)
+- Old CSS classes are preserved in HTML (_in case you want later extend the styles from outside or find them from js._)
+- The elements should be present in HTML, otherwise the elements tag can't be found in HTML but it will be renamed in CSS, to ensure no collisions with other blocks/elements are present.

 ## `1.2` Modifiers